Good Omens TV series filming location guide Where is the Amazon series filmed? - Mash Viral

 Behind the scenes at Good Omens (Sophie Mutevelian © BBC)

-“It had the effect of creating a reflection, and this led to the idea that if one person climbs the escalator to heaven and the other person steps on what appears to be falling into hell.”
+“It had the effect of creating a reflection, and this led to the idea that if one person climbs the escalator to heaven and the other person steps on one that appears to be falling into hell.”

 The last shot used a mix of real world and visual effects with a green screen in the background to restore the mirrored effect.